Contact Us for a Free Consultation (213) 542-0979

 • how it's going to impact you.

 You don't want to go to prison for five years.
-You want to be able to continue to make money, continue to be able to support yourself and your family, and take care of your case the right way.
+You want to continue to make money, continue to support yourself and your family, and take care of your case the right way.

-Just going to prison and being ordered to pay the money kills you because you can't make any money because you're in prison and when you get out of prison, you still owe the money.
-So, that really doesn't do you any good.
+Just going to prison and being ordered to pay the money kills you because you can't make any money.
+After all, you're in jail, and when you get out of prison, you still owe the money.
+So, that doesn't do you any good.

-You need a criminal defense attorney who is solution-oriented when it comes to these embezzlement cases in California.
-You need somebody who is savvy, sophisticated, knows how to handle criminal cases.
+It would be best if you had a criminal defense attorney who is solution-oriented when it comes to these embezzlement cases in California.
+It would be best to have someone savvy, sophisticated, and know how to handle criminal cases.

-I come from a background of taking the attitude in the early 1990s after I graduated from law school that I was going to figure out how to be the best criminal defense attorney possible.
+I came from a background of taking the attitude in the early 1990s, after I graduated from law school, that I was going to figure out how to be the best criminal defense attorney possible.

-What I came up with is that I first worked for the prosecutors, then I worked for a judge, and then I decided to be the best criminal defense lawyer that I could, having the perspective from the two other entities that I have to deal with in these particular cases.
+What I came up with is that I first worked for the prosecutors.
+I worked for a judge, and then I decided to be the best criminal defense lawyer I could, having the perspective of the two other entities I have to deal with in these cases.

-Also, prosecutors deal with the police, so I dealt with the police when I was working for the District Attorney's office in the early 1990s.
-I worked with a judge to see how he came up with his solutions to problems.
+Prosecutors also deal with the police, so I dealt with the police when I worked for the District Attorney's office in the early 1990s.
+I worked with a judge to see how he came up with solutions to problems.

 Also See: